Start Your Coffee Shop:

 Pro #4: Being a Part of a Community

-A coffeehouse can be an incredible important resource in a community.
-By establishing a successful coffeehouse you will be able to bring people together.
-We all need to feel connected – in our work, in our communities, and in personal lives.
+A coffeehouse can be an incredible resource in any community.
+By establishing a successful coffee business you will be able to bring people together and generate the sense of community we all want the area we live.
+There is no doubt, that we all need to feel connected – in our work, in our communities, and in personal lives.
 Coffeehouses have been bringing people together for hundreds of years, perhaps your coffee business will add to this grand tradition in your community.

 Pro #5: Create the Lifestyle You Want